 FASTING CENTER INTERNATIONAL

-FCI's Founder/Director Dennis Paulson working on the Tibetan crisis with his friend since 1982, His Holiness the Dalai Lama--Fasting Center International, Inc., long blessed as the global leader in our field, has supervised the world's largest fasting clientele over the past 35 years, with clients juice-fasting on seven continents, representing 220 countries.
-Last month, for example, among the tens of thousands reading our Fasting.com website, 84% were new viewers from 135 countries/territories, using 52 languages (we offer "Google Translate" on all main pages).
+FCI's Founder/Director Dennis Paulson working on the Tibetan crisis with his friend since 1982, His Holiness the Dalai Lama--Fasting Center International, long blessed as the global leader in our field, has supervised the world's largest fasting clientele over the past 35 years, with clients juice-fasting right where they live on seven continents, now representing 220 countries.
+Last month, for example, among those reading our Fasting.com website, 84% were new viewers from 135 countries/territories.

 FASTING WISDOM ARCHIVE: Why Doctors Fast & Recommend It - Fasting Quotes - Who Should Not Fast - Ten Fasting Physicians Praise FCI's Juice Fasting Program - Why & How You Fast - How Long & What Type of Fast - Fasting Cancer Survivor Removes Chemo Toxins & Their Adverse Side-Effects - Is Supervision Necessary - Fasting Chief Surgeon Gains "Secret To Wellness & Wholeness" - Fasting CEO Removes 70 Lbs. & Improves "Every Aspect Of Life" - Fasting Ph.D.
 Learns Weight Control Lessons - Fasting Surgeon: "Your Program Saved My Life" - Fasting For Weight Loss, Businesswomen Also Gain Health - CEO's Great Health Fast Success - Biblical Fasting - Fasting Eases Social Worker's Bipolar II Suffering - Fasting Cured Minister's Hernias - Fasting Cured M.D.'s Binge Eating - Fasting Cured Pilot's Arthritis & Allergies - Fasting Cured Ph.D.'s Bursitis & Hay Fever - Fasting Cured CEO's Hepatitis C & Chronic Fatigue Syndrome - Fasting Cured Ph.D.'s Jaw Tumor - Fasting Cured Columbia Senior's Binge Drinking & Food Addiction - Fasting Cured Teacher's Bulimia - Fasting Cured CEO's Diabetes 2 - Fasting Cured J.D.'s Obesity, High Blood Pressure & Depression - Fasting Cured Minister's Morbid Obesity, Heart Wall & Valve, High Blood Pressure, Cholesterol & Sleep Apnea - Fasting Cured J.D.'s Irregular Heart Rhythm, Palpitation, Hot Flashes & Night Sweats - CEO's Diary on FCI's 40-Day Fasting Program - Fasting Ed.D.
 Learns From Repeat Fast - Fasting Inspires Compassion - Fasting: Why Is WebMD's Article On It Misleading & Erroneous?